azizuddinuzair/telco-churn-predictor/README.md

 ## **Refactoring Journey**

-After completing the initial implementation, I refactored the entire project to follow proper software engineering practices.
+After completing the initial implementation, I refactored the entire project to try follow proper software engineering practices.
 This included:

-- **Separation of concerns**: Split the monolithic script into modular components (models, interfaces, utilities)
-- **Feature pipeline isolation**: Moved `FeaturePipeline` into its own module to prevent code duplication
+- **Feature pipeline isolation**: Moved `FeaturePipeline` into its own module
-- **Model persistence**: Added save/load functionality so trained models can be reused without retraining
+- **Model persistence**: Added save/load functionality to BaseModel so trained models can be reused without retraining
 - **Dual interfaces**: Created both console and Streamlit web interfaces to serve different use cases
-- **Clean architecture**: Organized code into logical packages (models, interfaces, utils) for better maintainability
+- **Clean architecture**: Organized code into seperate packages (models, interfaces, utils) for better maintainability and cleaner code

-The original code is preserved in `src/old_telco_churn_predictor.py` for reference, and is also available at [LearningML_Winter2025](https://github.com/azizuddinuzair/LearningML_Winter2025)
+The original code is preserved in `archives/old_telco_churn_predictor.py` for reference, and is also available at [LearningML_Winter2025](https://github.com/azizuddinuzair/LearningML_Winter2025)